- What we do

-Mango bursaries are open to staff of local NGOs with limited funding, who meet the entry criteria of the course they are applying to attend.
+Mango bursaries are open to staff of local NGOs/CBOs with limited funding, who meet the entry criteria of the course they are applying to attend.
 Staff who work for international NGOs do not qualify for the bursary fund as we believe they have more opportunity to find other sponsorship.

 Bursary applications are considered on merit.
 We will give priority to small and poorly-resourced NGOs who are based in the country where the training takes place, and where the training will have greatest impact.